meghein/sure-sheets/README.md

 - React-scripts: 3.4.1,
 - Tesseract.js: ^2.1.1,
 - Use-image: ^1.0.6

 ## Final Product
-Here is a quick overview of some functionality
+Here is a quick overview of some of Sure Sheets’ functionality:

 ## Getting Started

 - Install all dependencies (using the 'npm install' command).
-- Be sure to install the server as well at https://github.com/senhorgomes/Sure_Sheets_server/ and have it running in the background
+- Be sure to install the server as well at https://github.com/senhorgomes/Sure_Sheets_server/ and have it running in the background.
 - Run the local server using the 'npm start' command in your terminal of choice.
 - Direct your browser to http://localhost/3000.
 - Enjoy the site!
 Don't take notes, take sheets!